Jozty/website/content/functions/min.md

 ---
-title: min function
+title: Min function
-description: a thorough tour of min function
+description: Gives the smaller of its two arguments.
+keywords: Min, Minimum
 ---

 ## Min